Board of Commissioners

 - Establishing any committees to support the effectiveness of their duties execution as well as evaluating the performance of each committee;

-- Holding Annual General Meeting (“AGM”)and General Meeting of Shareholders (“GMS”) in accordance with the Company’s Articles of Association as well as prevailing laws and regulations; and
+- Holding Annual General Meeting (AGM) and other General Meeting of Shareholders (GMS) in accordance with the prevailing laws and regulations as well as the Company’s Articles of Association; and

 - Taking over the management of the Company temporarily in the case the Company has no BOD members.

 Based on Articles of Association, the BOC shall consists of at least 3 members, whose appointment and dismissal are carried out through the GMS .
-The term of the BOC shall end at the closing of the fifth AGM after the date of the appointment.
+The BOC’s service tenure is five years and shall end at the closing of the fifth AGM after the date of the appointment.
+The BOC member whose tenure has ended, could be reappointed or replaced through the GMS after considering the recommendation from Nomination and Remuneration Committee.
+An Independent Commissioner who has served for two terms of tenure could be re-appointed for the following terms after he/she declares his/her independency to the GMS.

-As resolved at the AGM on 9 June 2015, the BOC consists of 8 members who hold their position until 2020 AGM.
-Four of the BOC members are Independent Commissioners.
-This is in compliance with the regulations of the Financial and Services Authority (OJK) and Indonesia Stock Exchange, which require more than 30% of BOC members to be Independent Commissioners.
+Based on the AGM resolutions dated 18 June 2019, the BOC consists of seven members who will hold their position until 2020 AGM.
+Three of the BOC members are Independent Commissioners.
+This is in compliance with the regulations of the Financial Services Authority (OJK) and Indonesia Stock Exchange (IDX), which require more than 30% of BOC members to be Independent Commissioners.